-When is it too early to start thinking about christmas, to prepare and buy presents?
+When is it too early to start preparing for christmas. to prepare and buy presents?
+How does your family be ready?

 It's the most wonderful time of the year.